commercetools/merchant-center-application-kit/.changeset/olive-cheetahs-boil.md

 '@commercetools-website/components-playground': minor
 ---

+Add a new `<TabHeader>` component.
-Add `TabHeader` component.
-A composition of those components is meant to be used in `Tabular Modal Page` passed as `tabControls` prop, e.g.
+A composition of those components is meant to be used in the `<TabularModalPage>` component passed as `tabControls` prop.
+See example below:

 ```jsx
 <TabularModalPage